 The ACOG “We Are You” video provides an overview of the organization, including how ACOG works with and for its members.
 As highlighted in this video, ACOG is committed to providing the very best in education, advocacy and practice management.
 View the “We Are You” membership video at: acog.org/WeAreYouVideo

 Bylaws of the American Congress of Obstetricians and Gynecologists

 Bylaws of the American College of Obstetricians and Gynecologists

-Conflict of Interest Policy for Executive Board Members, Committee Members, Task Force Members, and Executive and Senior Staff (College and Congress).
+ACOG Conflict of Interest Policy for Executive Board Members, Committee Chairs, Task Force Members, and Executive Staff.

 Diversity Statement for Volunteer and Leadership Positions

 Statement of Values (College and Congress).